 Will I be the only part-time or mature student on the course?

-At the beginning of the academic year 14/15 part-time students made up almost 30% of the entire University of Suffolk student population and almost 75% of those part-time students were aged 25 or above.
+For 2020/21, part-time students made up 18% of the student population at Ipswich and the Partner Colleges, and almost 75% of those part-time students were aged over 25 (on entry).

-Nursing and Midwifery courses are a big commitment; they are practical courses and require a certain number of practice hours of the year.
+Nursing and Midwifery courses are a big commitment; they are practical courses and require a certain number of practice hours each year.

 What are credits?